BunmiFash/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script changes directory to the previous one
+This script lists all files even hidden ones